Records management with

 In 2013, Switzerland abolished the general legal obligation to retain business correspondence.

-Also, it is not required to retain in an audit-proof manner public deeds and entries in public registers such as extracts from the Swiss commercial registry and inscriptions in the land registry (Art.
+Also, it is not required to archive public deeds and entries in public registers such as extracts from the Swiss commercial registry and inscriptions in the land registry (Art.
 9 CC).

 Swiss Banks and financial institutions must retain for 10 years the following records as per Art.
 74 para.
 1 AMLO-FINMA (here):

-• A copy of suspicious activity reports (SAR) filed to the Money Laundering Reporting Office Switzerland (MROS)
+- A copy of suspicious activity reports (SARs) filed to the Money Laundering Reporting Office Switzerland (MROS)

-• A list of all business relationships subject to the Anti-Money Laundering Act
+- A list of all business relationships subject to the Swiss AML Act

-In addition, in Switzerland the relationship between doctor and patient is subject to the provisions of the simple mandate according to the FMH Guidelines: Legal Principles in Everyday Medical Practice (here): "As a service provider, the doctor is accountable to the patient at all times (Art.
+In addition, in Switzerland the relationship between doctor and patient is subject to the provisions of the simple mandate as stated in the FMH Guidelines: Legal Principles in Everyday Medical Practice (here): "As a service provider, the doctor is accountable to the patient at all times (cf. Art.
 400 para.
 1 CO).
 He must keep a proper medical history.
-The obligation to keep records or documentation also ensues from the FMH Code of Professional Conduct and from cantonal healthcare laws" (p.
-31 ibid.).
+The recordkeeping duty also ensues from the FMH Code of Professional Conduct and from cantonal healthcare laws" (ibid., p.
+36).

 In Switzerland, the medical recordkeeping duty in the form of a patient record includes in particular: